Disease Guide ·Heart Disease ·2026

 2What is HCM in cats?

-Hypertrophic cardiomyopathy (HCM) is the most common heart disease in cats.
-The heart muscle thickens abnormally, reducing the chamber size and making it harder for the heart to fill with blood and pump effectively.
-It has a genetic basis in some breeds, particularly Maine Coons and Ragdolls.
-HCM can lead to congestive heart failure, blood clots, or sudden death.
+HCM is the most common feline heart disease.
+The heart muscle thickens abnormally, reducing chamber size and pumping ability.
+It has genetic basis in breeds like Maine Coons and Ragdolls.
+HCM leads to heart failure, blood clots, or sudden death.

 3What breeds are prone to heart disease?

-Maine Coons and Ragdolls have identified genetic mutations that cause HCM — genetic testing is available for these breeds.
-Persians, British Shorthairs, and Sphynx cats are also at elevated risk.
-However, HCM can affect any cat, including domestic shorthairs.
-If you own a predisposed breed, annual echocardiographic screening is recommended.
+Maine Coons and Ragdolls have genetic mutations for HCM.
+Persians, British Shorthairs, and Sphynx are at elevated risk.
+Any cat can develop HCM, including domestic shorthairs.
+For predisposed breeds, annual echocardiographic screening is recommended.

 4Can heart disease in cats be cured?

-Heart disease in cats is not curable.
-Treatment focuses on managing symptoms, slowing progression, and preventing complications like blood clots.
-Medications can improve quality of life and extend survival, but the underlying heart muscle changes are permanent.
-Some cats with mild HCM live normal lifespans with monitoring, while others progress to heart failure.
+No. Treatment manages symptoms, slows progression, and prevents clots.
+Meds improve quality of life and extend survival, but heart changes are permanent.
+Some cats with mild HCM live normal lifespans with monitoring; others progress to failure.

 5What is a saddle thrombus in cats?

-A saddle thrombus (aortic thromboembolism) occurs when a blood clot forms in the heart and travels to the aorta, blocking blood flow to the hind legs.
-The cat suddenly loses the ability to use its back legs, which are cold and painful.
-This is an emergency — it's extremely painful and carries a guarded prognosis.
-About 40-50% of cats don't survive the initial episode.
-It's a known complication of HCM.
+A saddle thrombus occurs when a heart blood clot travels to the aorta, blocking flow to hind legs.
+The cat suddenly cannot use its back legs - they're cold and painful.
+It's a medical emergency with guarded prognosis.
+About 40-50% don't survive.
+A known HCM complication.

 6How is heart disease diagnosed in cats?

-An echocardiogram (heart ultrasound) is the definitive test — it measures heart wall thickness and shows how well the heart is functioning.
-Chest X-rays show heart size and any fluid buildup.
-A proBNP blood test can screen for heart disease before symptoms appear.
-Your vet may also run an ECG to check for arrhythmias.
-A heart murmur or gallop rhythm during a physical exam often prompts further testing.
+Echocardiogram (heart ultrasound) is definitive - measures wall thickness and function.
+Chest X-rays show size and fluid. proBNP blood test screens before symptoms.
+ECG checks for arrhythmias.
+A heart murmur on exam prompts further testing.

 7Does pet insurance cover heart disease in cats?

-Most comprehensive pet insurance policies cover feline heart disease, including diagnosis, medications, and emergency care.
-The key is enrolling before any heart-related findings appear in vet records.
-A heart murmur documented before enrollment will likely result in cardiac claims being denied as pre-existing.
-For breeds with known HCM risk, some insurers may exclude hereditary cardiac conditions.
+Most comprehensive policies cover diagnosis, meds, and emergency care.
+Key: enroll before any heart findings in records.
+A murmur documented pre-enrollment likely denies coverage as pre-existing.
+Some insurers exclude hereditary cardiac conditions in at-risk breeds.

 Marcel Janik, founder of RealVetCost